 The reality usually involves me stumbling across a household item and thinking “We could do something with this after naptime.”

-Which is what happened when I recently discovered a container of powdered gelatin in the pantry.
+Which is what happened when I recently discovered a container of powdered gelatine in the pantry.
 I immediately thought of this activity from Babble Dabble Do and it was a huge success when we attempted it.

 With all the blooms blooming in the neighbourhood of late, I thought we’d create a Spring-themed sensory play experience.